d0341714/BOT-Server-Lite/README.md

 * TimescaleDB(an extension of PostgreSQL 11)

 ## Configuration
-In file `./config/server.conf`, change the following config.
+In file `./config/server.conf`, change the following configuration.
 * `IP_address` to current Server IP
 * `database_ip`
 * `atabase_name`